Biven4i/rsschool-cv/cv.md

 ### Contacts:
 - **Discord:** biven4i#2506
 - **Telegram:** @Biven4i_Bo
-- **Phone:** +375292570732
 - **Email:** biven4i.en@gmail.com

 ### About myself:
 I am currently working in a factory after college.
 I want to get development experience and I always like to learn something new for extending my knowledges.
 It’s easy for me to contact with new people.
-Also I can say that I’m easily trained.My main goal is to gain new knowledge and skills in order to change job :).
+Also I can say that I’m easily trained.
+My main goal is to gain new knowledge and skills in order to change job :).

 ### My skills:
 - **HTML&CSS**